Cioscos/ffmpeg_cmd_bot/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs, feature requests, or other suggestions.

+## TODOs

+1. Save the multimedia files in meemory maybe as bytearray instead of saving them on file system even if temporarly.